-- 1. Push Menu, Utilities, TPMS, and TPMS Sensor for the Tire Pressure Monitor System Constants screen. - Select the tower number.
+- 1. Push Menu, Utilities, TPMS and TPMS Sensor for the Tire Pressure Monitor System Sensor screen. - Select the tower number by scrolling through the towers using the Next and Previous buttons at the bottom of the TPMS Sensor screen.
 Tower 1 is the tower closest to the pivot point.
 The range is 1-16.
-Refer to Figure 83-1. - Select the TPMS ID drop-down menu, choose the TPMS ID that receives signals from pressure sensors on this tower.
+Refer to Figure 85-1. - Select the TPMS ID drop-down menu, choose the TPMS ID that receives signals from pressure sensors on this tower.

-The default ID is 00, and the range is 0-9 and 0A-0F.
+The default ID is 00 and the range is 0-9 and 0A-0F.

 - 4. Select the Number of Tires drop-down menu, choose the number of tires on this tower.
-The default number of tires is 2, and the range is 2 - 4. - 5.
+The default number of tires is 2 and the range is 2 - 4. - 5.
 Select the Nominal Pressure field. - Using the numeric keypad, enter the recommended inflation pressure value for the tires on this tower.
 The default is 18 psi (124 kPa) and range is 6 psi (41 kPa) to 37 psi (255 kPa). - 7.
 Push Enter to retain the value. - 8.
 Select one of the Sensor ID fields.
-Refer to Figure 83-1. - 9.
-Using the numeric keypad, enter the six-digit tire sensor ID in the specified order for the number of tires selected, the default sensor ID is 000000. - .
-Two tires Enter the reverse (REV) tire sensor ID and the forward (FOR) tire sensor ID - Three tires Enter the reverse tire sensor ID, the mid (M) tire sensor ID, and the forward tire sensor ID - Four tires Enter the reverse tire sensor ID, the mid-reverse (MR) tire sensor ID, the midforward (MF) tire sensor ID and the forward tire sensor ID - 10.
+Refer to Figure 85-1. - 9.
+Using the numeric keypad, enter the six-digit tire sensor ID in the specified order for the number of tires selected, the default sensor ID is 000000. - Two tires Enter the reverse (REV) tire sensor ID and the forward (FOR) tire sensor ID. - Three tires Enter the reverse tire sensor ID, the mid (M) tire sensor ID and the forward tire sensor ID. - · Four tires Enter the reverse tire sensor ID, the mid-reverse (MR) tire sensor ID, the midforward (MF) tire sensor ID and the forward tire sensor ID. - 10.
 Push Enter to retain the value after each sensor ID entry. - 11.
 Repeat steps 2 10 for other towers.